babulpradhan24/File_compressor/README.md

 # File-Compression-Utility
 We use **Huffman's algorithm** to construct **a tree** that is used for data compression.
-We assume that each character has an associated weight equal to the number of times the character occurs in a file, When compressing a file we'll need to calculate these weights.
+We assume that each character has an associated weight equal to the number of times the character occurs in a file, When compressing a file, we'll need to calculate these weights.

 ## Huffman Coding Algorithm Description

 Huffman's algorithm assumes that we're building a single tree from a group (or forest) of trees.
 Initially, all the trees have a single node with a character and the character's weight.
-Trees are combined by picking two trees, and making a new tree from the two trees.
+Trees are combined by picking two trees and making a new tree from the two trees.
 This decreases the number of trees by one at each step since two trees are combined into one tree.

 ### Algorithm Steps: